The emerging future at Goa shipyard limited

 The Modernisation Project will give GSL the ability to build vessels to customers requirements in shorter time frames than at present.
 Once fully complete, it will result in substantial augmentation of the Shipyard’s capacity to fabricate steel, aluminium and GRP hull vessels to nearly three times its present capacity, whilst also leading to a quantum increase in the ship repair segment.
 This is a part of enhancing India’s strategic ability to design and build its “own ships”.

-Goa Shipyard Limited (GSL) established in 1957, is a leading ISO 9001-2015 certified shipyard on the West Coast of India, functioning under the administrative control of Ministry of Defence, Govt. of India.
+Goa Shipyard Limited (GSL) established in 1957, is a leading Integrated Management System on ISO 9001:2015 certified shipyard on the West Coast of India, functioning under the administrative control of Ministry of Defence, Govt. of India.

 GSL is strategically located on the banks of river Zuari in Goa, a major international tourist destination well connected by its international airport and major port enroute all important shipping lines.